vncsleal/coin/DEVELOPER_GUIDE.md

-# Developer Guide - Expense Tracker
+# Developer Guide - Cutia

 A comprehensive guide for developers and LLMs to understand the project architecture, patterns, and best practices for extending the expense tracker application.